LukeRowell/app_server/README.md

 ## Portfolio

-If the contact form has been properly filled out and submitted, a POST request is made to the app server.
+If the contact form on the portfolio website has been properly filled out and submitted, a POST request is made to the app server.
 The server first checks the response token from the reCAPTCHA by making a POST request to Google's reCAPTCHA API.
 If the reCAPTCHA response is validated, then an email is constructed and sent using Nodemailer.

 ## Built With